Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets

 A similar theory of field-induced IC transitions based on an analysis of the classical ground state energy in the continuum approximation was suggested in Ref.~\cite{maslov} for easy-plane antiferromagnets.
 It was assumed in that theory that a small DMI produces a small deviation of ${\bf k}_0$ from the vector describing the collinear N\'eel state (which is equal to ${\bf g}/2$, where $\bf g$ is a reciprocal lattice vector).
 Similar to ferromagnetic systems, a second-order IC transition was predicted in Ref.~\cite{maslov} upon the field increasing from the soliton state to the commensurate canted antiferromagnetic phase described by ${\bf g}/2$.
 However many experimental results are available now which evidence a first-order character of such transitions in antiferromagnetic spiral magnets (see, e.g., Refs.~\cite{bacuge,exp1,exp2,exp3,exp4,rbfemoo3,boratei}).
 It was shown in Ref.~\cite{martynov} that higher order derivatives in equations for spins angles which were ignored in Ref.~\cite{maslov} make this transition discontinuous.

 In the present paper, we carry out quite a general theoretical consideration of IC transitions in easy-plane helical antiferromagnets induced by in-plane magnetic field which is much smaller than the saturation field $h_s$.
-We assume that the spiral order appears in the zero field due to frustration of exchange spin couplings and/or small DMI and that ${\bf k}_0$ is close to ${\bf g}/n$, where $n$ is integer. \footnote{Of course, we assume that ${\bf g}/n$ is not equal to a reciprocal lattice vector.} By comparing energies of spiral and commensurate states found in the fourth order in $h/h_s\ll1$, we derive general expressions for the critical field $h_c$ of the first order transition from the (soliton) state with distorted spiral to commensurate states whose ordering is described by the vector ${\bf g}/n$.
-The closeness of ${\bf k}_0$ to ${\bf g}/n$ provides the smallness of $h_c/h_s$ which is required for the validity of the present analysis.
+We assume that the spiral order appears in the zero field due to the frustration of exchange spin couplings and/or small DMI and that ${\bf k}_0$ is close to ${\bf g}/n$, where $n$ is integer. \footnote{Of course, we assume that ${\bf g}/n$ is not equal to a reciprocal lattice vector.} By comparing energies of spiral and commensurate states found in the fourth order in $h/h_s\ll1$, we derive general expressions for the critical field $h_c$ of the first order transition from the (soliton) state with distorted spiral to commensurate states whose ordering is described by the vector ${\bf g}/n$.
+The closeness of ${\bf k}_0$ to ${\bf g}/n$ provides the smallness of $h_c/h_s$ which is required for the validity of the present consideration.